MatthiasValvekens/pyHanko/docs/lib-guide/signing.rst

    but if the signature is provided by a HSM, or requires additional input on the user's end (such as a PIN), you typically don't want to use the "real" signing method in dry-run mode.

+.. [#tstsize]
+   The size of a timestamp token is difficult to predict ahead of time, since it depends on many unknown factors, including the number & form of the various certificates that might come embedded within them.